hilogames/Flippy/Development.md

 - Problems deactivating AVAudioSession on application backgrounding;
   see notes in FLAppDelegate.h.
 Would seem to be in SpriteKit domain.

+  - Probably related: Crash in [SKSoundSource purgeCompletionBuffers] when receiving a memory warning in the background.
+Appears to be triggered by the unsetting of `_titleScene` in `FLViewController applicationDidReceiveMemoryWarning` (to `FL_titleSceneRelease`).
+    Can reproduce by starting at title scene, starting a sandbox game, then pushing home button, then triggering a memory warning.
+(Does not get triggered if _titleScene is the current scene, since _titleScene is not then unset.)

 ## Small Tasks from User Feedback

 - Add visual feedback for first tap on delete button: red background